Subham5401/assignment/README.md

 ### Misc

-I have used stylesheet for each component, although I usually prefer styled components but to keep things lil simple I went for stylesheets.
+I have used stylesheet for each component, although I usually prefer styled components but to keep things little simpler I went for stylesheets.